Burla-Cloud/documentation_website/docs/How-Burla-Works.md

 1. Download the function from GCS.
 2. Begin popping inputs from the input queue [created earlier](#2-the-inputs--function-are-uploaded-from-the-client-machine), then processing them sequentially until the queue is empty.

 While running user-submitted code the [container_service](https://github.com/burla-cloud/container_service) will write anything sent to stdout to the central google cloud firestore database as a new document.
-These logs are later read by the main service and forewarded to the client.
+These logs are later read by the main service and forwarded to the client.

-If an error is thrown the [container_service](https://github.com/burla-cloud/container_service) will catch it, pickle it, and send it the [main_service](https://github.com/burla-cloud/main_service) which will foreward it to the client where the error can be re-raised.
+If an error is thrown the [container_service](https://github.com/burla-cloud/container_service) will catch it, pickle it, and send it the [main_service](https://github.com/burla-cloud/main_service) which will forward it to the client where the error can be re-raised.

 ## What happens _after_ a call to `remote_parallel_map`: